Hatice Sultan (daughter of Mustafa III): Patroness of architecture

-in Karlsruhe to a family of artists from Lorraine, lived in Istanbul for eighteen years between 1784 and 1802.
+in Karlsruhe to a family of artists from Lorraine, lived in Istanbul for eighteen years from 1784 to 1802.
 The multi-talented artist caught the attention of the princess while working for Friedrich Hübsch, the Danish chargé d'affaires, whom she had visited at his villa in Büyükdere.
-She was the collector or porcelain, she had developed engrossment of porcelain from Saxony, a state in Holy Roman Empire, other includes Austria and France.
+She was a collector of porcelain, she had developed engrossment of porcelain from Saxony, a state in Holy Roman Empire, as well as from Austria and France.

 Hatice had been allocated the Neşatabad Palace in 1791, at Defterdarburnu on the European shores of the Bosphorus.
 The reconstruction of her palace took three years, and was completed in 1794.
 She took insatiable interest in the decoration of her palace.
 After her death her palace was allocated to Adile Sultan after her marriage in 1845, she spent her winters in Neşatabad Palace until 1866.

 Sultan Selim III is known to have paid frequent visits to his half-sisters, which became all the more regular during Ramadan.
 He visited Hatice repeatedly for iftar banquets, and even had apartments reserved for overnight stays at Defterdarburnu.
 Hatice was close to Selim, who cared for her genuinely.
 Selim shared with her his detailed plans to acquaint the "devout and unbending" Muslims with European arts and civilisation.
 She appears to have adopted Selim's ideas and preferences as her own.
 Hatice became known as the most important and influential princess of her generation.

 Melling acquired European goods for Hatice and also taught her the Latin alphabet.
 Melling's beautiful sketches of the newly built mansions along the waterfront clearly exhibit the influence of French neoclassical, baroque, and rococo styles used in the construction, decoration, and furnishings of the palace of Hatice Sultan and those of other dignitaries in Istanbul.

 The letters testify not only to Hatice's insatiable interest in the decoration of her palace, but also to her drive and desire to be in command at all times a few letters concerning some chairs, perhaps (imitations of) French imports in the French kings Louis XV and Louis XVI style, are a case in point. at the time chairs and armchairs were a novelty in Ottoman interiors.

 Hatice had an alleged intimate relationship with Melling from 1796 to 1800, and she caused scandal when she invited him to reside in her palace, after which Selim distanced himself from her.
 In 1800 Melling was apparently forced to quit her service, and in mid-1802 he left Istanbul for good.
 Immediately afterwards, Selim recommenced his visits to her.

 In 1806, Hatice commissioned a fountain in her name around the Spice Bazaar in Istanbul.
 In 1805, Hatice Sultan built Adilşah Kadın Mosque, Şişehane Mosque in the memory of her mother.